1 killed, 4 wounded in shooting outside Sacramento nightclub | News Channel 3-12

 “What we know now is very limited,” Lester said.

-Police did not immediately disclose any information about a suspect or suspects and messages seeking comment were not immediately returned.
+Police did not immediately disclose any information about a suspect or suspects.

-Lester said police are seeking witnesses to come forward with additional information about the shooting.
-They asked people to submit possible video evidence.
+It was Sacramento’s second shooting in the city’s downtown area this year.
+Six people were killed and 12 wounded in an April shooting between rival gangs.

+In that shooting, 100 shots were fired as people left bars and nightclubs in the downtown area, which is just blocks from the Capitol.